Mississippi State vs. Texas Tech Liberty Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 - Tuesday's total is 1.4 points lower than the two team's combined 60.9 points per game average.

-- These two squads combine to surrender 57.4 points per game, 2.1 fewer than this contest's over/under.
+- The 57.4 combined points per game that these two squads have allowed this season are 2.1 fewer than the 59.5 total in this contest.

-- The average total in Bulldogs games this season is 54.8, 4.7 points fewer than Tuesday's over/under of 59.5 .
+- Bulldogs games have an average total of 54.8 points this season, 4.7 fewer than Tuesday's over/under.

-- The 59.5 over/under in this game is 0.5 points higher than the 59 average total in Red Raiders games this season.
+- The 59.0 PPG average total in Red Raiders games this season is 0.5 points fewer than this game's over/under.

 Mississippi State Stats and Trends

-- Mississippi State is 3-1 against the spread and 4-0 overall in games when it records more than 32.1 points.
+- Mississippi State is 3-1 against the spread and 4-0 overall in games when it scores more than 32.1 points.

-- In games that Mississippi State amasses more than 410.8 yards, the team is 6-4 against the spread and 6-4 overall.
+- In games that Mississippi State totals over 410.8 yards, the team is 6-4 against the spread and 6-4 overall.

 - The Bulldogs have turned the ball over 15 times this season, three more turnovers than the Red Raiders have forced (12).